flashwebdeveloper/maka-cli/README.md

 I also want to turn your attention to the new option when creating apps to NOT include 'withTracker'.
 I've thought about this long and hard... and I find that trying to use testing, meteor's reactivity and just another layer has been ever so exhausting.
 I'm not saying I don't love Meteor... after all..
 Meteor Apps Kick Ass!
 I'm just saying I don't have to LIKE withTracker right now.
-It's not there by default, so you'll have to add the option.
-Just saying, it's there.
+So if you would like to skip the inclusion of withTracker use this option.

 ```sh
 $ maka create no-track-app --skip-tracker